micmejia/bible-dump/NKJV/Judges/Judg 10.md

 And the children of Israel cried out to the Lord, saying, "We have sinned against You, because we have both forsaken our God and served the Baals!"

 ###### 11
-So the Lord said to the children of Israel, "_Did I_ not _deliver you_ from the Egyptians and from the Amorites and from the people of Ammon and from the Philistines?
+So the Lord said to the children of Israel, "Did I not deliver you from the Egyptians and from the Amorites and from the people of Ammon and from the Philistines?

 ###### 12
 Also the Sidonians and Amalekites and Maonites oppressed you; and you cried out to Me, and I delivered you from their hand.